Find Trade Colleges

 There are 1,215 full-time undergraduates at Wallace, Dothan, and 3,681 students altogether.
 The school has a student-to-faculty ratio of 14 to 1.

-Approximately 3% of the students who attend this school take out loans.
-The average amount of student loans is $6,844 a year.
+3% of Wallace, Dothan students take out loans to afford college costs.
+The typical student loan amount is $6,844 a year.

 A typical bachelor’s-degree holder from this school earns an average of $26,724 during the early-career years.